D-ID’s mobile app is live on Product Hunt! Leave feedback here

 We will work to collaborate with major platforms, operators and others to create an industry-wide, standardized track and trace system (e.g. a digital watermark system) to allow users and vendors to detect/be alerted to synthetic media in all its forms.
 Until that exists, we will work to ensure that all uses of our technology are clearly marked or understood as synthetic.
 Our license agreements will permit the addition of such watermarks in a way that will not interfere with the content.

-• Avoid contentious Areas
+• Avoid contentious areas

 • Ensure moderation